Bipartisan Safer Communities Act

-The Bipartisan Safer Communities Act is a United States federal law, passed in 2022.
+The Bipartisan Safer Communities Act is a United States federal law passed by the 117th United States Congress in 2022.
 It implemented several changes to the mental health system, school safety programs, and gun control laws.
 Gun control laws in the bill include extended background checks for firearm purchasers under the age of 21, clarification of federal firearms license (FFL) requirements, funding for state red flag laws and other crisis intervention programs, further criminalization of arms trafficking and straw purchases, and partial closure of the gun show loophole and boyfriend loophole.
 It was the first federal gun control legislation enacted in two decades.

 The bill was introduced by Senator Marco Rubio (R–FL) on October 5, 2021, as an unrelated bill, then modified by an amendment by Senator Chris Murphy (D–CT) on June 21, 2022, and signed into law by President Joe Biden on June 25, 2022.

 Legislative history

 Background

 The bill was introduced in the Senate as an unrelated bill (S. 2938) by Senator Marco Rubio (R–FL) on October 5, 2021: it designated the Federal Building and United States Courthouse located at 111 North Adams Street in Tallahassee, Florida, as the Joseph Woodrow Hatchett United States Courthouse and Federal Building.
 It passed the Senate on December 9, 2021, with a unanimous consent and went to the House of Representatives, where it passed on May 18, 2022, with a 230–190 vote, with Representative Chip Roy (R–TX) voting present.